This post may contain affiliate links. Please see our disclosure policy for more details.

 To take it to the next level, top the oats with

-• Peanut butter or almond butter (be sure to thin out for babies)
+• Peanut butter, almond butter (be sure to thin out for babies), or this homemade sunflower seed butter

 • A drizzle of maple syrup or honey (not for babies under 1)